Covid 19 coronavirus: Jacinda Ardern, Government ministers and public sectors bosses take pay cut

 Deputy PM Winston Peters' $326,697 salary would now be cut by $31,670 to $295,027.

-The Government's senior politicians, the Cabinet ministers get $288,900 each year and now faced a $28,890 pay cut to $260,010.
+The Government's senior politicians, the Cabinet ministers, get $288,900 each year and now faced a $28,890 pay cut to $260,010.

+Prime Minister Jacinda Ardern said the cut would apply to all Ministers in her Government.